 Source: "If Money Doesn't Make You Happy Then You Probably Aren't Spending It Right" from Journal of Consumer Psychology

 Why?
 We quickly take material goods for granted.
 Research shows this happens more slowly with experiences.
-Also, we anticipate and remember experiences more, savoring them for longer and squeezing more enjoyment from them.
+Also, we anticipate and remember experiences more, savoring them for longer and squeezing more enjoyment from them. back to the menu

 (2) "Use their money to benefit others rather than themselves"